BitSwap-BiFi/.github/profile/README.md

-## Bitswap - AMM DEX on RGB Protocol ⚡💱₿
+## Bitswap - AMM DEX on RGB Protocol  and LN⚡💱₿

-Bitswap is an Exchange Decentralized on RGB Protocol
+Bitswap is an Exchange Decentralized with Automated Market Maker on RGB Protocol and Lightning Network

 ## About